-A journey in history
+A journey through history

-The mosaic depicts a building on two floors, with side porticoes and a gabled central body with an epigraph.
-Behind, enclosed within the walls, some other buildings with a circular and a basilica plan emerge.
+The mosaic depicts a building on two floors, with side porticoes and a larger gabled central body with an epigraph.
+Behind, enclosed within the walls, there are some other buildings with a circular and a basilica plan.

-A building or something else?
+A palace or something else?

 The remains of the building in Via di Roma are what is left of an imperial palace only by tradition.
 History, as it happens, is far more intriguing.

-According to some scholars, the remains might be of a guardhouse (7th -8th century), presumably built to control the access to the palace.
-It must have hosted the exarchs, i.e. the governors of the Italian provinces appointed by the Byzantine Emperor.
+According to some scholars, the present remains might be of a guardhouse (7th -8th century), presumably built to control the access to the palace as it hosted the exarchs, i.e. the governors of the Italian provinces appointed by the Byzantine Emperor.

 The church, so medieval sources, was apparently near the palace and the basilica; nevertheless, a document of 1503 states that in those years it was already almost completely in ruins.

-Beyond the first layer, later stratigraphies dating back to the 4th century a.D. follow.
-Since they show palatial features, they might be remains of the imperial palace of Honorius.
-As a matter of fact, Honorius decided to move in 402 the capital of the Western Roman Empire in Ravenna.
+Beyond the first layer, later stratigraphies dating back to the 4th century AD follow.
+Since they show palatial features, they might be remains of the imperial palace of Honorius, who decided to move the capital of the Western Roman Empire in Ravenna in 402.

-The documents describe a villa of considerable dimensions, with rooms gravitating around a great porticoed court.
-Among the others, overlooking the court was a room with an apsis and opus sectile floors (5th century a.D.), as well as a triclinium room with three apses and a refined mosaic floor overlooked the court.
+The documents describe a villa of considerable dimensions with rooms gravitating around a great porticoed court.
+Among the others, a room with an apsis and opus sectile floors (5th century AD), as well as a triclinium room with three apses and a refined mosaic floor overlooked the court.

 What to see